 There was food on the table, the lights were on and the TV was going full blast.
 I knew that, if she had gone out, Jane would have cleaned up first; she was obsessed with keeping the house immaculate.

 I crept into the living room and found her with a single tear rolling down her face.
 She looked at me with pained eyes, her mouth moving but no sound coming out.
 "Hey, Jane, what's wrong?"
 I asked, sitting next to her.

 "It's . . .
 Look at the news!"

+I glanced at the screen where a scientist was making a commentary about the probability of a comet striking Earth.
+I'd seen those documentaries many times, but, as I continued to watch, I realised this was no documentary.
+This was the real thing.
 I tried to use everything I'd learned so far on my astrophysics course at college to prove the scientists wrong, but I ended up coming to the same conclusions they had.
 I don't know how long we stayed on that couch, but we must have been watching the news until the early hours of the morning.

-When I woke up, I left Jane sleeping on the couch and went to the bedroom to check the email - they'd said something on the news about emailing people who had been chosen to leave Earth.
+When I woke up, I left Jane sleeping on the couch and went to the bedroom to check the email; they'd said something on the news about emailing people who had been chosen to leave Earth.
 The moment I checked my inbox and saw that I been randomly selected, I felt a wave of unreality flooding over me.
 I should have been elated, but something hollow opened up inside me as I glanced in the direction of the living room.

-I logged out of my inbox and into Jane's - I'd known her password for months, but I'd never used it.
+I logged out of my inbox and into Jane's.
+I'd known her password for months, but I'd never used it.
 The hollowness in my gut expanded when I saw that her inbox was empty.